kjappelbaum/structure_comp/README.md

     [napoleon](https://sphinxcontrib-napoleon.readthedocs.io/en/latest/index.html)
     and [bibtex](https://github.com/mcmtroffaes/sphinxcontrib-bibtex) extensions

 Several of the libraries are supported by [NumFocus](https://numfocus.org/).
-If you love these tools and want to support open code, open science and the development of these packages, you might consider a donation to NumFocus.

 If we use code-snippets from the internet, we acknowledge this in the docstring of the function.